elmerdotdev/ciccc-web-2-lab-2-user-profile/README.md

   If the current user displayed is user id `30`, clicking the **Next** button will loop back to user id `1`.
 - Clicking on the post title will open a modal with some post information *(title, body, views)*.
 The modal needs to be dynamically created in your JavaScript file.
 The modal should also have a *Close Modal* button.
 - The Posts and To Dos `<h3>` headings are clickable and will slide the content up or down.
-- Use jQuery methods and event listeners to complete the exercise
+- Use jQuery methods and event listeners to complete the exercise.
+Use AJAX instead of `fetch`.

 ## API Endpoints